RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 This script defines an ASH fragment from the final PDB-file created by OpenMM_Modeller.
 It then defines an OpenMM_Theory object using the full system XML file (and PDB topology).
-In addition to basic automatic X-H bondconstraints and rigid-water constraints we also have to add constraints associated with the Fe-S cysteine bonds as our simple forcefield did not define bonded parameters associated with this interaction.
+In addition to basic automatic X-H bondconstraints and rigid-water constraints we also have to add constraints associated with the Fe-S cysteine bonds as our simple forcefield does not define bonded parameters associated with the Fe-Cysteine interaction.
 The bond constraints are easily defined as a list of lists using the atom indices of the Fe (755) and the sulfurs (96,136,567,607).
 Note that ASH counts from 0.
 Alternatively, we could also have added harmonic bond restraints instead of rigid constraints.